 He wanted to build solid body because the strings will have more sustaining power, all the notes will sustain evenly, and unwanted resonances will be eliminated in absence on any acoustical body.

-Actual contribution of Les Paul in design of the guitar are not well recorded and contradicting accounts are available.
+The actual contribution of Les Paul to the design of the guitar is not well recorded and contradicting accounts are available.
 According to some, it was limited to finalizing the performance requirements and electronics design.
 However, the electric guitar was eventually named after him and launched in 1952.
-First advertisement of the electric guitar said "Gibson Les Paul Model.
+The first advertisement for the electric guitar said “Gibson Les Paul Model.
 Designed by Les Paul.
-Produced by Gibson"
+Produced by Gibson“

-Key aspects that governed the design of Gibson Les Paul model were:
+Key aspects that governed the design of the Gibson Les Paul model were:

-- 2Initially they tried to use Mahogany, but it did not provide right sound and sustain.
+- Initially, they tried to use Mahogany, but it did not provide the right sound and sustain.
 Maple was considered to be too heavy to be used alone.
-So, finally he came out with an option, where he had used his expertise with carved arch-top guitars to model the new solid body electric guitar.
+So, finally, he came out with an option, where he had used his expertise with carved arch-top guitars to model the new solid-body electric guitar.
 He added a Maple cap over the solid body made from Mahogany.
-Mahogany produces warm resonant sound.
-Carved Maple piece added sustain, brightness and cut in it.
+Mahogany produces a warm resonant sound.
+The Carved Maple piece added sustain, brightness, and the cut in it.

-- 3Scale length of 24 3/4" is also smaller than Fender's guitars.
+- The scale length of 24 3/4″ is also smaller than Fender’s guitars.
 This results in bringing the neck of Les Paul more within the reach of the left hand of the players, giving a feeling of comfort.

-- 4Initial design had a flat neck angle and seemingly awkward bridge.
-What happened was that Les Paul suggested a tailpiece, which worked as bridge and tailpiece at the same time.
+- The initial design had a flat neck angle and a seemingly awkward bridge.
+What happened was that Les Paul suggested a tailpiece, which worked as a bridge and tailpiece at the same time.
 This combo tailpiece was fitted on the guitar to achieve higher string sustain.
-Instead of passing strings over the bridge, first guitars were fitted with strings running under it, leading to a very shallow neck to body angle.
+Instead of passing strings over the bridge, the first guitars were fitted with strings running under it, leading to a very shallow neck-to-body angle.
 These were soon changed.
-Modern Gibson Les Paul electric guitars have significantly steeper neck angle to the body.
+Modern Gibson Les Paul electric guitars have significantly steeper neck angles to the body.

-Quickly the guitar became second most popular Gibson electric guitar after ES-125, confirming that solid body electric guitar types was here to stay.
-Till this time Gibson was not making pickups in house.
-Ted McCarty, who later became President in the company, decided to start their own pickup production to diversify on electronics as Gibson range of electric guitars was growing.
+Quickly the guitar became the second most popular Gibson electric guitar after ES-125, confirming that solid-body electric guitar types were here to stay.
+Till this time Gibson was not making pickups in-house.
+Ted McCarty, who later became President of the company, decided to start their own pickup production to diversify on electronics as Gibson’s range of electric guitars was growing.
 They first made Alnico V pickups with individually adjustable magnets and much higher output.